RZomermanMS/MIMDocs/mim-for-aad-guests/installing-MimMa.md

 ---

-# Setup MIM for AAD Guest Accounts - Installing MIM MA
+# Setup MIM for AAD Guest Accounts (option 1) - Installing MIM MA

 ## Prerequisits
-This chapter will install the FIM/MIM Management Agent to import the flow rules configured in the portal into the Synchronization Engine:
+This chapter will install the FIM/MIM Management Agent to import the flow rules configured in the portal into the Synchronization Engine.

 You should have completed the following steps already: